Classic Costa Rica

 Day 7: Take your pick of the many optional activities on offer.
 Take to the air aboard the Sky Tram, go for more forest hikes or explore on horseback.
 Thrill seekers will not want to miss ziplining, mountain biking, white water rafting, abseiling down waterfalls.
 There is almost too much choice!
 Breakfast

 Day 8: Following breakfast you travel to Monteverde Cloudforest.
-This journey include a crossing of Lake Arena, the largest lake in Costa Rica, and continues by land into the mountains.
+This journey include a crossing of Lake Arenal, the largest lake in Costa Rica, and continues by land into the mountains.
 The scenery changes along the way and there is always plenty to see.
-On arrival at Monteverde Lodge and Gardens you are shown to your comfy forest view room where you can relax.
-Later you can go for a walk in the gardens, getting a feel for the cloud forest.
-Breakfast
+On arrival at Trapp Family Lodge you are shown to your comfy room where you can relax.
+Later you can go for a walk in the gardens and private reserve, getting a feel for the cloud forest.
+Breakfast Trapp Family Lodge

 Day 9: Kick start your day with a tasty breakfast before joining a guide for a tour of Monteverde Cloudforest Reserve.
 The cloudforest is higher in altitude to the rainforest, and is an atmospheric place, humid and misty, bursting with life and comprising 8 biological zones.
 Orchids, ferns and mosses thrive in this environment as do many reptiles and birds including the wonderfully named resplendent quetzal.
 The sharp eyes and expert knowledge of your guide are a huge asset as you get a feel for this unusual environment.
-No activities are planned for the afternoon, leaving you free to laze by the pool or in a hammock Breakfast
+No activities are planned for the afternoon, leaving you free to relax in the lounge-bar or take a walk in the attractive gardens.
+Breakfast

 Day 10: A free day in Monteverde.
 There’s no shortage of options: explore by horseback, whizz down a zipline, cross hanging bridges or take to the sky tram for spellbinding views.
 There are chances to learn about chocolate and coffee production, too, with tasting opportunities thrown in, and to visit a women’s cooperative to see and buy home-made crafts.
-After a busy day you can relax with a massage at the lodge.
+After a busy day you can relax in the lounge or take time to enjoy the attractive gardens.
 Breakfast